yalelibrary/linked-art-mapping/specs/md/type/type_600.md

 ```

+1. Test YAML:

-1. Skip `600` fields with 2nd indicator `6` or `7`.
+2. Skip `600` fields with 2nd indicator `6` or `7`.

-2. Process any `$0` values.
+3. Process any `$0` values.

-3. If the `$0` contains an HTTP URI, capture the value of the URI.
+4. If the `$0` contains an HTTP URI, capture the value of the URI.

-4. Capture the entity type \(Person, Place, Type, etc.\).
+5. Capture the entity type \(Person, Place, Type, etc.\).

-5. In the top-level entity, add an array with the key `equivalent` to capture identifiers for equivalent entities in external data sources.
+6. In the top-level entity, add an array with the key `equivalent` to capture identifiers for equivalent entities in external data sources.

-6. For each `$0` that contains an HTTP URI:
+7. For each `$0` that contains a HTTP URI:

+    1.  **If the URI is not already present**:

-    1. Add an object to the `equivalent` array.
+    2. Add an object to the `equivalent` array.

-    2. Indicate the entity type.
+    3. Indicate the entity type.

     Example \(derived from BIB ID 1200196\):